pinkeen/ApiDebugBundle/README.md

 For production environment you probably want to skip all of the data gathering.

-You should take care of that yourself, unless you're using `guzzle.client_factory` or `ring_php.handler_factory` which skip it when not in debug mode.
+You should take care of that yourself, unless you're using `Pinkeen\ApiDebugBundle\Bridge\Guzzle\Service\GuzzleClientFactory` or
+`Pinkeen\ApiDebugBundle\Bridge\RingPHP\Service\RingPHPHandlerFactory` which skip it when not in debug mode.

 ## Notes